-Join this webinar to hear teachers share examples and promising practices for implementing positive youth development into their school models.
-They will share insights on how these tenets of positive youth development come to life in a way that can help prepare all students for successful futures.
+View this archived webinar to hear teachers share examples and promising practices for implementing positive youth development into their school models.
+They share insights on how these tenets of positive youth development come to life in a way that can help prepare all students for successful futures.

 - Xochitl Garcia, Manager of School Design and Instruction, Springpoint

 - Shannon Trimble, Social Justice Teacher, Rhodes College and Career Academy